philliplab/philliplab.com/content/post/p004-python-indexing-overview.md

 draft: true
 ---

 There are numerous ways to index in Pandas.
 This can lead to some confusion when starting to learn Pandas (and NumPy).
-This post aims to give a high level overview of the different indexing strategies in python, NumPy and Pandas.
-Future posts will explore the details of each.
+This post aims to give a highly simplified strucure for thinking about indexing in Python, NumPy and Pandas:

+- Standard python provides convenient indexing for one dimensional datasets.
+- NumPy extends this syntax to higher dimensions.
+- Pandas allows you to attach custom labels to your data and index using these labels.

+Understanding this structure should hopefully allow you to learn about the rich sets of index-related features without getting too lost.

 ### Standard Python